dynport/urknall/README.md

 urknall __is not a framework__ but a library.
 There is no (and probably never will be) `urknall provision <my host>` binary.
 We are also keen on providing building blocks that simplify the life of developers and system operators rather than giving out blueprint-recipes for complex setups that will hardly ever fit their needs completely.

 To use urknall you need start with creating a __custom go application__ (either binary or script) and adding the commands which are executed on targets step by step.

+urknall is developed and maintained by [Dynport GmbH](http://www.dynport.de), the company behind the translation management software [PhraseApp](https://phraseapp.com).

 ## Philosophy